Aftermath of the Afghanistan War (2001–2021): Republican insurgency

-the National Resistance Front, Afghanistan Freedom Front, Supreme Resistance Council, Freedom Uprising are active in Afghanistan.
+Several northern regions had become the site of an anti-Taliban guerrilla campaign by early 2022.
+At least 14 armed anti-Taliban resistance groups, including the National Resistance Front and Afghanistan Freedom Front are active in Afghanistan.

+The Institute for the Study of War assessed that the NRF controlled at least five villages in Tagab District, Badakhshan Province for a few days in June 2022, and a valley in Khost wa Fereng District, Baghlan Province for less than one month in July 2022.
+On 17 November 2022, FDD's Long War Journal assessed that the NRF controlled a small number of bases, villages, and valleys across eight districts in northeastern Afghanistan.

 Islamic State activity

 Following the 2021 Kabul airport attack conducted by the terrorist group Islamic State of Iraq and the Levant – Khorasan Province (a branch of the ISIL), the US and the Taliban have mutually agreed together to fight against the ISIS terrorists in the International military intervention against ISIL.

 Since the U.S. withdrawal from Afghanistan, Islamic State's affiliate's attacks in Afghanistan have surged, particularly on minorities such as Hazaras.
 In 2021, Afghanistan suffered large number of casualties and top the list issued after a global survey of Islamic State casualties.
 As of September 2022, about thirteen attacks against Hazaras have been attributed to Islamic State.